-The Oversight Board is responsible for overseeing the activities of the Management Board on matters that it considers to be of concern regarding the well-being of the firm and the shareholders/Partners as a whole.
+The Oversight Board is responsible for overseeing the activities of the Management Board on matters that it considers to be of concern regarding the operation of the firm and the interest of its shareholders/Partners as a whole.

 These matters include national, legal, regulatory and fiscal requirements, implementation of global policies and the arrangements for effective governance and communication between Partners and senior management.
 The Oversight Board is also responsible to check that the policies in regards to Partners' remuneration are being properly and fairly applied.

-The Oversight Board generally meets on a monthly basis but may hold additional meetings if the necessity arises.
-It has met nineteen times during the financial year and has issued two reports on its activities to the Partners.
-The main activities of the Oversight Board during FY17 were as follows:
+The Oversight Board generally meets on a bi-monthly basis but may hold additional meetings if necessary.
+During the financial year the Oversight Board has met seven times.
+In addition, several ad-hoc meetings were held between the Oversight Board Chairman and the CEO.
+The Oversight Board has issued two six-monthly reports on its activities to the Partners.

-• design and implementation of the process for the election of the firm's CEO for the 5-year period from 01 January 2017 to 31 December 2021. • review of the FY16-FY18 business plans and budgets received from the CEO and other Members of the Management Board.
-Further to appropriate examination, the Oversight Board approved the process that was followed in preparing the business plan and was satisfied with the resources, processes and monitoring procedures in place for their implementation.
+The Oversight Board has carried out a review of the FY19 - FY21 business plans and budgets received from the CEO and other Members of the Management Board.
+Further to appropriate examination, the Oversight Board approved the process that was followed in preparing the business plan and was satisfied with the resources, processes and monitoring procedures in place for their its implementation.

-In addition, the Oversight Board has among others:
+In addition, the Oversight Board has amongst others:

-- received monthly feedback from the CEO on the financial performance, business developments and risk management issues affecting the firm. - proposed the performance ratings of the members of the Management Board to the CEO, determined the performance rating of the CEO and ensured that the firm's policies and procedures concerning the determination of the Partners' performance rating for FY16 were performed properly. - considered major office space leasing agreements and compliance thereto and noted its agreement with the proposals of the Management Board.

-assessed the effectiveness, independence and reappointment of the firm's external statutory auditor.
+- received monthly feedback from the CEO on the financial performance, business developments and risk management issues affecting the firm - proposed the performance ratings of the members of the Management Board to the CEO, determined the performance rating of the CEO and ensured that the firm's policies and procedures concerning the determination of the Partners' performance rating for FY17 were performed properly - assessed the effectiveness, independence and re-appointment of the firm's external statutory auditor.